Methodology: First Steps With MidPoint

 Introduction

-This is a description of simplified midPoint deployment methodology, guiding quick deployment of simple midPoint configurations.
+Evolveum has created a simplified midPoint deployment methodology, which will guide you through the quick deployment of simple midPoint configurations in three steps.

 Audience